djsamseng/BookNotes/ConsciousnessAndTheBrain.md

 - reductinist conclusion, all our conscious experiences result from the activity of circuits made up of reproducible neuronal signatures.
 The firing is synchronized and spreads until it ingnites into consciousness

 ### Chapter 5
+- consciousness allows us to attend to information and keep it active and broadcast it
+- consciousness is a global workspace to evaluate information, simulate it, memorize it, or plan using it
+- just like the kinetic theory of gasses allows us to explain how gasses form from the motino of atoms in a gas we can explain consciousness and intelligence from the firing of neurons
+- awareness = information entered an area of the brain that makes it accessible to the rest of the brain (RAM)
+- one mental representatino is selected because of its relavance to our present goals
+- airplane pilots could not easily attend to two trains of speach one into each ear
+- computers are narrow minded, and function has a fixed set of inputs/outputs with fixed meaning, they cannot adjust themselves to the global workspace context
+  - functions also can't share whats inside of them with others
+- our cortext has a modular set of processors and flexible routing system that acts upon neurons
+  - patches of neurons can be dedicated to specific motor acts or to a particular face of a person
+- modularity: different domains of knowledge require different tunings of the cortex
+- **sensory areas are more choosey with a smaller set of connections between neurons mostly with their neighbors**
+  - early visual regions are arranged in a coarse hierarchy.
+V1 to V2 to V3 to V4 (layers) and so on
+  - higher association areas conectivity loses its nearest-neighbor and point-to-point connections and has long distance connections.
+These areas also contain reciprocal projections, if A messages B then B also messages A. They also tend to form triangles A to B to C to A
+- humans have more long distance connections in higher layers than other primates.
+More branched and more spines.
+- **FoxP2 genes, responsible for building neurons, dendrites, axons and synapses allows humans to grow pyramidal neurons.
+When injected into mice they also grew a greated facility to learn**
+  - pyramidal neurons = cell is pyramid shape with lots of long dendrites both on the fat bottom side of the pyramid and the skinny top side of the pyrammid
+  - these neurons may be talking to 15k other neurons
+  - good for collecting information from anywhere once its deemed relevant enough to enter the global workspace and broadcast it back to thousands of sites
+- **incoming image trace**
+  - initial layers clean up the image and compress it
+  - then transmitted to the "face clusters" neurons that are tuned to faces - still unconscious
+  - then long distance axons allow the information to be dispatched anywhere
+  - sent to the language network where words begin to be attached to the incoming visual information
+  - it can then enter the global consciousness workspace and circulate and be held in working memory
+- **grid cells**
+  - fire at regular intervals allowing animals to understand their position in space by storing and integrating location distance and direction
+  - triangular regions aranged periodically equidistant from each other that cover the space the animal is in
+  - layer 2 fires based on position but not based on which direction the animal is facing vs 3,4 and 5 they fire based off of the animal's direction
+- fire extenguisher encoded by groups of a few hundred neurons
+  - group of a few hundred neurons activate for a particular part (handle, body, hose, etc)
+  - hierarchical, three groups activate, one for each of eyes, nose and hair conspire together to activate a fourth group coding for the presense of a face
+  - however we also see activity going inside a layer of heirarchy and also top down and bottom up.
+This allows for more stability for a longer period of time of producible activation patterns
+- **recurrency allows for a convergence to a consensus**
+  - **recurrency is the training/update rule, not gradients**
+- How do neurons get attached together?
+Ex: eyes and mouth are related, how does this connection form?
+  - global workspace are hubs that send/receive projections from distant regions of the brain integrating into a representation of the current state/thought. **This global interpretation could be sent back to the sensory areas thus connecting them via that global interpretation**
+- consciousness is when we hold that state for long enough
+  - we need to hold multiple things in consciousness at a time.
+Thus each variable has its own frequency.
+The variable for hair color has all of its neurons activate at t0, t10, t20.
+The variable for hair shape has all of its neurons activate at t1, t11, t21.
+The variable for what I'm trying to tell that person has its neurons activate at t2, t12, t22
+  - **what if the voltages are the opposite?
+A conscious "avalanche" is actually a lot of neurons _not_ firing and thus allowing us to focus**